 Celebrating With the NHS

-The NHS celebrates Swiss National Day every year with an event many NHS members affectionately refer to as our “First of August Celebration!”
-On the Saturday closest to August 1st, we gather at a farm outside Doylestown to enjoy swimming in the spring-fed pool, listening and dancing to very familiar tunes performed by accordionist Don Bitterlich, and the traditional serving of Fleischkaese and Ham garnished with member-sponsored side dishes and dessert.
+The NHS celebrates Swiss National Day every year with an event many members and guests affectionately refer to as our “First of August Celebration!”
+On the Saturday closest to August 1st, we gather at a place in the Greater Delaware Valley area to enjoy the festivities that include good food like Fleischkaese and Ham garnished with member-sponsored side dishes and dessert.
+The accordionist performs traditional and familiar tunes hoping to tease members to enjoy some dancing.

-The event closes out with the address of our Swiss Club president and the playing of the taped speech by the Swiss Bundespräsident.
+The event closes out with the address of our Swiss Club President and the playing of the recorded speech by the Swiss Bundespräsident.
 We all (especially the children) enjoy the lampion parade, the lighting of the bonfire as well as the singing of traditional Swiss songs.

 The NHS has invited the community to celebrate National Day since 1951, at a variety of venues: